Summer 2018 Registration Information

-The Department of Psychology plans to offer the following courses during Summer 2015.
+The Department of Psychology plans to offer the following courses.
 (Note that summer offerings are dependent upon budget, faculty availability, and student enrollment):

 - Psyc 101, General Psychology (in person and online)